h2r/ein/pickingobjects.md

-Finally there is the matter of handling multiple objects over larger workspaces.
+Finally there is the matter of handling multiple objects over a larger area.
 Defining scanning patterns is beyond the scope of this page, but defining multiple objects and detecting them across multiple workspaces is not.

 Train a second object model and issue